obrucheoghene/aws-bootcamp-cruddur-2023/journal/week4.md

 ![PSQL Data in Cruddur](./assets/psql-cruddur-query-seed-data.png)

-    Remotely connect to RDS instance
+ ### Remotely connect to RDS instance
+ To connect to my RDS

     Programmatically update a security group rule
     Troubleshoot common SQL errors
     Implement a Lambda that runs in a VPC and commits code to RDS